awigmore189/DS_15_cloned/readme.md

 ---
 ## Office Hours
-Every week, Doug and TBD will hold office hours where you can stop by to talk about anything related to the course. *It's a great opportunity* to discuss topics we've covered in more detail or answer any questions you may have about the lesson/homework/projects.
+Every week, Doug and Alex will hold office hours where you can stop by to talk about anything related to the course. *It's a great opportunity* to discuss topics we've covered in more detail or answer any questions you may have about the lesson/homework/projects.

 ---
 ## Exit Tickets